The World Is Half-Prepared for a Different Energy Future

 Yes, fossil-fuel investment is in line with a 1.5-degree world now, BUT: It’s about to go up.
 “Since we’ve had this lower supply for six or seven years now, we’re going to have to step it up,” Cahill told me.
 The rising oil price worldwide, the spike in energy prices in Europe, and the return of geopolitical anxiety will all induce drillers to invest more next year—and to drill more oil as well.

 Yes, we need to invest more in EVs and clean energy, BUT: Even subbing in the same amount of clean energy wouldn’t solve the problem.
 The IEA has some pretty stark beliefs about how the world can limit warming to 1.5 degrees Celsius.
 It has published a list of behavioral changes that the world must hit in order to zero out carbon pollution by 2050.
 For the world to reach net zero, highway driving speeds must be capped to 100 kilometers an hour, or about 62 miles an hour, by 2030 around the world, it prescribes.
-Buildings cannot be cooled to less than about 75 degrees Fahrenheit in the summer nor warmed past 68 degrees Celsius in the winter.
+Buildings cannot be cooled to less than about 75 degrees Fahrenheit in the summer nor warmed past 68 degrees Fahrenheit in the winter.
 By 2050, neither business nor long-haul leisure air travel must happen at the rate that it’s happening right now.

 In other words, the IEA doesn’t see the world reaching net zero by adopting EVs alone.
 Its “demand” forecast entails both technological and behavioral change—in the short term, millions of people must drive EVs and highway speeds must be reduced.
 So when the agency says that the world is not on a “demand trajectory” for getting to net zero, that’s part of what it means.